ggebbie/runemacs/README.md

 Open a python file.
 Then open an inferior python shell using `M-x run-python` or maybe even `M-x python`.
 Use commands like `M-x python-shell-send-region` to send code from the python file to the REPL, although there really should be some better shortcuts.
 Use `M-x treemacs-symbols` to see a workspace dashboard.
 You should see a breadcrumb list in the header as well.
 Linting is on and will detect syntax errors.
 Code completion and function signatures should work although they might be slow due to pyls.
 Debugging also available with `dap-mode`.
 More info available at https://www.youtube.com/watch?v=jPXIP46BnNA.

+* R

+Use `ess` to edit R files.
+The `ess-mode` interacts poorly with `doom-modeline` such that the buffer name disappears in the mode line.
+Use `M-x R` to open an R REPL.
+R needs to be independently installed on your system.

 * Things to modify to your preference